The Kurds have always been the natural allies of the Jews; today they are united by a common enemy - fundamentalist Islam

 Naturally, Iran and Turkey show no less interest in Iraqi Kurdistan than Israel.
 How ruthless and unrelenting this secret war in Kurdistan is, one can only guess from the individual messages coming from this region.

 In August, 2011, the Iranians said that they have data on the establishment of bases for unmanned aerial aircraft in Kurdistan.
 One of them is allegedly located in the vicinity of Kirkuk, the other - at the airport of Mosul.
 They are served, according to Tehran, by Israeli experts, who also train Kurdish personnel.
 There was no comment from either Israel or the Kurdish authorities.

-In January, 2012 similar information appeared in the Turkish newspaper Zaman - this time it was about Israeli drones collecting intelligence in the Turkish provinces of Hatay and Adan.
-The newspaper claimed that these data are transmitted to the leadership of the military formations of the Kurdish Workers Party, which, according to Zaman journalists, “is now well aware of the vulnerabilities of the Turkish army.”
+In January 2012, similar information appeared in the Turkish newspaper Zaman - this time it was about the collection of Israeli drones intelligence in the Turkish provinces of Hatay and Adana.
+The newspaper claimed that these data are being passed on to the leadership of the military units of the PKK, which, according to Zaman journalists, "is now well aware of the 'vulnerabilities' of the Turkish army."

-Training Kurdish militia "peshmerga" in Iraqi Kurdistan.
+Peshmerga Kurdish militia training in Iraqi Kurdistan.
 Photo: Greg Mathieson / Time & Life Pictures / Getty Images